Minxrod/CETris/readme.md

 * Mode - pause

 # Known Issues
-* Some specific action with unknown timing seems to cause the last move left or right to be undone?
+* Pausing on a frame around when the next piece spawns can cause the preview to get stuck between two frames for the duration of the pause

 # Building
 You will need convbin and spasm-ng (see Tools section) placed in the tools/ directory.
 If you are on Windows and want to build, try using MinGW, the build script only works on Linux or similar.